microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationKeyCredential.md

 - `-Usage` Specifies the key usage. for `AsymmetricX509Cert` the usage must be `Verify`and for `X509CertAndPassword` the usage must be `Sign`.
 - `-Value` Specifies the value for the key.

-You can use the `Get-EntraApplication` cmdlet to retrieve the application Object ID.
+You can use the `Get-EntraBetaApplication` cmdlet to retrieve the application Object ID.

 ### Example 2: Use a certificate to add an application key credential